collinskatie/awesome-inverse-graphics/README.md

 [Does the Brain do Inverse Graphics?](http://www.cs.toronto.edu/~hinton/IPAM5.pdf) (Hinton, 2015)

-*Inspired by [Awesome Implicit Neural Representations](https://github.com/vsitzmann/awesome-implicit-representations) and [Awesome Computer Vision](https://github.com/jbhuang0604/awesome-computer-vision) Thanks to Bernhard Egger(https://eggerbernhard.ch/) for help with the list, as well!
+*Inspired by [Awesome Implicit Neural Representations](https://github.com/vsitzmann/awesome-implicit-representations) and [Awesome Computer Vision](https://github.com/jbhuang0604/awesome-computer-vision).
+And a huge thanks to Bernhard Egger(https://eggerbernhard.ch/) for help with the list, as well!